ColinKennedy/qwebtip/README.rst

 ==========

-Simply import qwebtip's main model, `qweburltip` and set it to override one of your widget's tooltips with some URL.
+Import qwebtip's main model, `qweburltip` and set it to override one of your widget's tooltips with some URL.

-The next time you build your application and hover over that widget, a URL box will be displayed, instead.
+The next time you build your application and hover over that widget, a URL box is displayed with that URL, instead.

 .. code:: python